Chromatic homotopy theory is asymptotically algebraic: Descent

-\begin{rem} Mathew~\cite[Proposition 3.20]{mathew_galois} also shows that the condition of the above proposition is equivalent to the statement that the thick ideal generated by $A$ is $\cC$; if this is the case, $A$ is said to admit descent in $\cC$. \end{rem}
+is an equivalence of symmetric monoidal $\infty$-categories.
+The limit here is calculated in $\Cat$.
+To prove a version of this result for protoproducts, we are inspired by Mathew's proof strategy.

-Bousfield~\cite{bousfield_homolss} provides a convenient criterion for checking the assumption of the propositon, an $\infty$-categorical formulation of which can be found in \cite{mathew_galois}.
+Bousfield~\cite{bousfield_homolss} provides a convenient criterion for checking the assumption on the $\Tot$-tower, an $\infty$-categorical formulation of which can be found in \cite{mathew_galois}.
 To state it, we have to recall some auxiliary notation, first introduced in~\cite{hopkinsvanishinglines}.

 \begin{defn} Let $\cC^{\N}$ be the $\infty$-category of towers of objects in $\cC$.
-A tower $\{Y_m\} \in \cC^{\N}$ is said to be strongly pro-constant if it satisfies the following condition: \begin{itemize} \item[] Let $X = \lim_m Y_m$ and let $\{X\} \in \cC^{\N}$ denote the constant tower on $X$, then the cofiber of the natural map $\{X\} \to \{Y_m\}$ is nilpotent, i.e., there exists an $r \ge 1$ such that any $r$-fold composite in this tower is $0$. \end{itemize} The smallest integer $r\ge 1$ with this property will be called the nilpotence degree of $\{Y_m\}$. \end{defn}
+A tower $\{Y_m\} \in \cC^{\N}$ is said to be strongly pro-constant if it satisfies the following condition: \begin{itemize} \item[] Let $X = \lim_m Y_m$ and let $\{X\} \in \cC^{\N}$ denote the constant tower on $X$.
+Then the cofiber of the natural map $\{X\} \to \{Y_m\}$ is nilpotent, i.e., there exists an $r \ge 1$ such that any $r$-fold composite in this tower is $0$. \end{itemize} The smallest integer $r\ge 1$ with this property will be called the nilpotence degree of $\{Y_m\}$. \end{defn}

 Note that, in particular, strongly pro-constant towers are pro-constant.

 \begin{defn} A commutative algebra $A$ in $\cC$ has fast-degree $r$ if the $\Tot$-tower associated to the Amitsur complex is strongly pro-constant of nilpotence degree $r$.
 If there is no such natural number, then we will say the fast-degree of $A$ is $\infty$. \end{defn}